 - Preheat the oven to 350 degrees.

 - Return the beef to the pan, add the mushroom soup, water, parsley, and salt and pepper to taste.

-- Cover, place in oven and cook for 1 hour.
+- Cook for 1 hour.

-- Serve over rice.
+- Serve over rice, mashed potatoes, or noodles.

 Steak: I typically use sirloin, but top round is great, too; you could even use stew meat or inexpensive cubed steak

 Onions: yellow, red, or white - doesn't matter

 Garlic: if you don't have fresh, use about a half teaspoon of garlic powder TIP: Cutting the Steak: The steak will be much easier to cut if you pop it into the freezer for about 20 minutes.
 Serving: I always like to serve something "green" with this meal.
 Green beans or a tossed salad are great on the side.
 Quickly sauteed spinach is also good.
 Of course, hot buttered rolls goes without saying.
 Storing: Leftovers will keep in a sealed container in the refrigerator for about 3 days.
 Make and Prep Ahead: You can make the recipe a day ahead.
 It's even better after it sits for a day to allow the flavors to blend.
 Reheat on the stove over a low heat or in the microwave.
 You can also get everything ready earlier in the day and pop it in the oven an hour before you're ready to serve dinner.

 Nutrition information is calculated by software based on the ingredients in each recipe.
 It is an estimate only and is provided for informational purposes.
 You should consult your health care provider or a registered dietitian if precise nutrition calculations are needed for health reasons.